Dallas Cowboys vs. Philadelphia Eagles NFL Week 18 Odds, Plays and Insights for January 8, 2022

 - The two teams combine to score 56 points per game, 13.5 more than the total in this contest.

-- These two squads combine to surrender 41.7 points per game, 0.8 fewer than this contest's over/under.
+- The 41.7 combined points per game that these two squads have allowed this season are 0.8 fewer than the 42.5 over/under in this contest.

-- The average total in Cowboys games this season is 50.7, 8.2 points more than Saturday's over/under of 42.5.
+- The average total in Cowboys games this season is 50.7, 8.2 points above Saturday's total of 42.5.

-- The 42.5-point total for this game is 4.4 points below the 46.9 points per game average total in Eagles games this season.
+- In 2021, games involving the Eagles have averaged a total of 46.9 points, 4.4 more than the set total in this contest.

 Cowboys stats and trends